AMP Place, Brisbane

-Originally named the AMP Centre, Gold Tower is a gold-coloured skyscraper located in the heart of the Brisbane central business district in Queensland, Australia.
-It can be seen from most parts of the city.
+Gold Tower, originally named the AMP Centre and also known by its address of 10 Eagle Street, is a gold-coloured skyscraper located in the heart of the Brisbane central business district in Queensland, Australia.
+It was one of the first glass-clad buildings to be constructed in the city centre.
+Its colour may lend its name to the surrounding area, known colloquially as the Golden Triangle, which is the city’s main financial precinct.

 When the skyscraper was completed in 1978, it was Brisbane's tallest building.
 It consists of 35 floors and is 135 m (443 ft) high.
 The architects were Peddle Thorp & Walker.

 In April 2021, CPP Investment Board and Dexus sold the building to Marquette.